Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
 Bernstein, Rutherford, Tallon, Bannister, McCoy, Simrill, Stavrinakis, Herbkersman, Cole, J.E.
-Smith, Finlay and Kirby
+Smith, Finlay, Kirby and W. Newton

 Document Path: l:\council\bills\dka\3051jh17.docx